MicrosoftDocs/cpp-docs/docs/ide/read-and-understand-code-cpp.md

 The **Quick Info** tooltip has a **Search Online** link.
 Go to **Tools** > **Options** > **Text Editor** > **C++** > **View** to specify the search provider.

-If there is an error in your code, you can hover over it and **Quick Info** will display the error message.
+If there's an error in your code, you can hover over it, and **Quick Info** will display the error message.
 You can also find the error message in the Error List window.

 ![Screenshot of the Quick Info tooltip showing the error associated with a code squiggle.](../ide/media/quickinfo-on-error.png "Quick Info on error")